-The differences between the faulty objects and the reference object are defined by three features, which are divided into multiple levels of difficulty respectively:
+The differences between the faulty objects and the reference object are defined by three features, which are respectively divided into two levels of difficulty:

 - The color may change. - They can differ in the appearing form (outline) - They may be different in detail and texture.